Cage eggs sold as free range and barn-laid to supermarkets.

 The eggs were sold in retail outlets, including supermarkets, in Auckland and Northland between April 2010 and November 2011.

-Read Consumer's report on the reality of free-range egg farms here.
+Read our report on the reality on free range claims here.